Late 1800's Kitchen

 A quick look at kitchens through the years

-It’s funny when you consider that the term “Modern Kitchen” has been used well into the past.
-And yet, the modern kitchen of yesteryear has just as much in common with its contemporary counterpart as it does not.
-For decades, the major components have been the same – a stove, a refrigerator and a sink.
+The major components have been the same for decades – a stove, a refrigerator, and a sink.
 It’s often been a hub of activity where people gather and sometimes even dine.
 But such wasn’t always the case.

 It wasn’t until the mid-1930’s that the kitchen evolved into a large, attentively equipped and detailed – even decorated – space of new appreciation.
 It was typical to have a range standing on four legs, an oven on one side and four burners on the other.
 A motor-topped refrigerator could also be present along with a free sink.
 The clutter of the once-drab work room was abandoned and practicality and efficiency emerged.